Auxiliary and Business Services

 Center for International Education

-The purpose of the Center for International Education is to provide a conducive environment that will support the educational, cultural and social interactions among international students/scholars, domestic students, faculty, staff, and the community.
+The purpose of the Center for International Education (CIE) is to provide a conducive environment that will support the educational, cultural and social interactions among international students, scholars, domestic students, faculty, staff, and the community.
 The Center will promote global education through student study/research abroad programs and faculty research and teaching abroad.
 The CIE is located at 11966 Dean Harris Court, across from the Student Apartments Office.
-For additional information, contact the Center for International Education at (410) 651-8385 or 6079 or email@example.com.
+For additional information, contact the Center for International Education at (410) 651-8385 or 6079 or firstname.lastname@example.org.

 Child and Family Development Center

 The UMES Child and Family Development Center (CFDC), located in the Early Childhood Research Building, is a Maryland State Department of Education licensed early care and learning environment for sixty-three children ages six-weeks through school age.
-One director, an interim assistant director, three classroom teachers, supporting full-time staff and UMES students manage the full-day program which is in operation year-round and serves University students, staff and faculty, and the local community.
-The CFDC has a twenty-three year history of supporting children’s growth and development in a caring and enriched environment.
+One director, an interim assistant director, three classroom teachers, supporting full-time staff and Human Ecology/SANS students manage the full-day program which is in operation year-round and serves University students, staff and faculty, and the local community.
+The CFDC has a twenty-five year history of supporting children’s growth and development in a caring and enriched environment.
 Bi-weekly tuition fees are reasonable.
 Maryland child care scholarships are accepted.
 Breakfast, lunch and afternoon snack are served.
 For additional information regarding the UMES Child and Family Development Center, visit the Center’s website: www.umes.edu/HE/Pages/Child-and-Family-Development-Center or contact the director, Dr. Donna Long at (410) 651-7666.

 The University Counseling Center offers a broad range of services designed to assist students in personal growth, academic success, emotional health and well-being, and human development.
 The Center’s holistic and student-centered approach to counseling allows the staff to help students learn to make reasoned decisions in the multiple areas of their academic and personal lives.